xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 "LL misses" is the sum of "LLi misses" and "LLd misses".
 "LL miss rate" is a misleading one.
 It is NOT "LL misses"/"LL refs" but "LL misses"/("I refs"+"D refs").

-Now let us see how the "row" stands agains "valgrind".
+Now let us see how the "row" stands against "Valgrind".

 ## Valgrind about "row" execution